linchpin/wpengine-codeship-continuous-deployment/README.md

 # Public Release Version 2.0

+### Important Changes Regarding the build process compared to v1

+The latest version of this script will not only deploy your code, the latest version will also *build* your code as long as the script finds a `gulpfile`, `gruntfile`, `yarn` etc. In order to bild your project simply create a task in your task runner named `build:production`.

 ### The instructions and the deployment script assumes the following

 * You are using Codeship as your CI/CD solution so you _may_ need to make adjustments based on deploybot or another service.